Play Sonnet 120

 DIRECTOR – Stephanie Franz

-Stephanie Franz is an award winning filmmaker from New York City.
-Her love of storytelling has led to many roles – writing, directing, acting, editing, producing, etc. She spent a number of years in the theater before moving into animation.
-She received an MS in Digital Imaging and Design from NYU in 2010.
-Her thesis project, the animated short Fluffle, won Best Animation at the Action on Film International Film Festival and Best Animation, First Prize at the Rhode Island International Film Festival www.flufflethemovie.com.
-Stephanie spent the past few years as a 1st AD and a VFX assistant on various sets.
-She is currently focusing on writing and directing live action projects.
+Stephanie’s love of storytelling has led to writing, directing, acting, editing, producing, etc. She spent a number of years in the theater before moving into animation.
+She received her MS in Digital Imaging and Design from NYU in 2010.
+Her thesis project, the animated short Fluffle, won Best Animation at the Action on Film International Film Festival and Best Animation, First Prize at the Rhode Island International Film Festival (www.flufflethemovie.com).
+More recently she’s been focusing on live action projects, but you never know when she’ll dip back into theater, animation or an entirely new medium.